l11/router-tetris/README.md

 # Router Tetris

-When I was writing some scripts for my asus router, I suddenly wanted to try if I could play games on the router, so I tried to find some games written in shell scripts, at first I wanted to try The Game of Life, But the CPU usage is always 100% due to many calculations, I ended up going with Tetris, after trying a few I decided to fork [@ContentsViewer](https://github.com/ContentsViewer)'s [shtris](https://github.com/ContentsViewer/shtris) and do some compatibility rewrites.
+When I was writing some scripts for my asus router, I suddenly wanted to try if I could play games on the router, so I tried to find some games written in shell scripts, at first I wanted to try The Game of Life, But the CPUs usage is always 100% due to many calculations, I ended up going with Tetris, after trying a few I decided to fork [@ContentsViewer](https://github.com/ContentsViewer)'s [shtris](https://github.com/ContentsViewer/shtris) and do some compatibility rewrites.

 ## The main changes I made are:

-Because the sleep provided by busybox does not support floating point numbers, use usleep instead.
+Because the `sleep` provided by busybox does not support floating point numbers, use `usleep` instead.

-Changed thespecial character for GHOST_CELL to ensure better compatibility.
+Changed thespecial character for `GHOST_CELL` to ensure better compatibility.

 ## Usage